Abhilashgupta2706/UserProfile-Flask/README.md

-# User Authentication with Flask
+# User Profile Web-App

 ### How to use
-[Click here](https://user-authentication-flask.herokuapp.com/) to open this web app
+[Click here](https://user-profile-flask.herokuapp.com/) to open this web app
-*  It is a simple User Authentication WebApp
+*  It is a simple User Profile page just like any other social media twitter, facebook, etc..
-*  You can register yourself here & if you are exsiting user then login.
-*  Just like any other login system 😉
+*  Register your self to get your own profile card
 *  Fixing bugs and implimenting new features continuously
+*  If you face any issue please let me know 😉

 ## About this project
-This project helped me to understand and enhance my skills.
-I used Flask API and Bootstrap to build this project.
-This was my first project I made by my own after learning new skill 'Flask'.
+While making this project I was able to understood Flask API and SQLalchemy more clearly.
+I learned how to get image and store it in database and then render it in frontend of my app.

 ### Setup & Installtion